pythonai170624/pages/4x-residuals-is-suitable-data.md

 ```
 <img src="resid7.png" />

+why invalid?

+the blue dots should appear randomly scattered with a flat (horizontal) trend

+You can see the red line (the LOESS smoothing line) going upward

+hat means as the fitted values increase, the spread (variance) of the residuals increases too

+this is a funnel shape, and it's a classic sign of heteroscedasticity — non-constant variance — which violates one of the key linear regression assumptions

+What would a valid plot look like?
+Dots scattered randomly around a horizontal line

 #### 4. Residuals vs. Independent Variables Plots

 For multiple regression, it's important to check residual plots against each predictor variable.